debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 /home/pi/fanshim/fanshim_log.html
 '''

-it will be in either of these locations :
+it should be in both of these locations (as well as copied to website if FTP was set up) :
 "/home/pi/fanshim"  and "/var/www/html" ,

-The file at "/var/www/html" can be opened with a browser from  any device on your local network using , from any device using the RPi's IP address e.g. 192.168.0.101/fanshim_log.html, (use "ifconfig" to get address).
+The file at "/var/www/html" can be opened with a browser from  any device on your local network using , from any device using the RPi's IP address e.g. 192.168.0.101/fanshim_log.html, (use "ifconfig" at the terminal to get the IP address).

-On my web site I use an iframe to show the file in a Joomla Article; this is the html used:
+On my web site I have in the past used an iframe to show the "live" file in a Joomla Article; this is the html used:

 '''
 \<p\>\<iframe src="https\:\/\/www\.ftp4rpi\.smalle\.uk/house/fanshim_log\.html" frameborder="0" width="1100" height="1000" style="float: left;"\>\</iframe\>\</p\>